ggtracker/sc2reader/docs/source/plugins.rst

     unit_list = replay.player[1].selection[frame][buffer]

-Where buffer is a hotkey 0-9 or 10 which represents the active selection.
+Where buffer is a control group 0-9 or 10 which represents the active selection.

-There are a number of known flaws with the current tracking algorithm and/or the source information on which it works:

-* Deaths are not recorded.
-A selected unit that dies will be deselected though.
-* Transformations are not recorded.
-A hotkey'd egg that hatches into 2 zerglings will not register and the egg will stay hotkeyed until the hotkey is over written.
-If the transformed unit is part of active selection the selection/deslection is handled properly.

-To help expose these short comings a ``person.selection_errors`` tally is kept.
-An error is recorded every time a selection event instructs us to do something that would not be possible with what we believe to be the current selection.
-Such an event would mean that our tracker went wrong previously.

-Players that consistently use ``shift+ctrl+hotkey`` to add to hotkeys instead of resetting hotkeys with ``ctrl+hotkey`` create tons of issues for this tracker because selection changes in hotkeys are not recorded in the replay file.
+Keep in mind that the buffers are only updated for the following events:

+ * The active selection changes
+ * When unit types change (eggs hatch, tanks siege)

+Buffers are not updated when units die unless the unit dies while selected (because the active selection must change).
+Units that die while deslected won't get deselected until the next time the control group they were saved in becomes active.